Patterns of Nonlinear Opinion Formation on Networks: Agent Centrality

 A \textit{centrality measure} ranks how central each node is in a network, i.e., measures its influence over some emergent network property.
 We recall the definition of a well known network centrality measure originally proposed in \cite{bonacich1972}:

 \begin{definition}[Eigenvector Centrality] The entries of the normalized positive left eigenvector corresponding to the eigenvalue $\lambda_{max}$ of $\hat{A}$ for a (directed or undirected) graph $\hat{G}$ provide a centrality measure for the nodes of the graph. \end{definition} It is shown in \cite{bonacich2007some} that eigenvector centrality, deriving from the adjacency matrix and not the Laplacian, is particularly useful for graphs on which agents with high in-degree have many neighbors of low in-degree, and is related to several other common graph centrality measures.
-Let $\mathbf{v}^{c} = (v^{c}_{1}, \dots, v^{c}_{N_{a}})$ be the centrality eigenvector for $\bar{A}$, as defined above.
-For undirected networks, this centrality measure determines the opinion strength of each agent at an agreement equilibrium predicted by Theorem~\ref{thm:agree_disagree}A, i.e., the larger an agent's centrality, the stronger its opinion at an agreement equilibrium.
+Let $\mathbf{v}^{c} = (v^{c}_{1}, \dots, v^{c}_{N_{a}})$ be the centrality eigenvector for $\bar{A}$ from Definition~\ref{def:centrality}.
+For undirected graphs, this centrality vector determines the opinion strength of each agent at an agreement equilibrium predicted by Theorem~\ref{thm:agree_disagree}A, i.e., the larger an agent's centrality, the stronger its opinion at agreement.

 \begin{theorem} Consider opinion dynamics \eqref{eq:opinion_dynamics_hom} with undirected, connected $\bar{G}$, $u_{i} := u \geq 0$, $b_{i} = 0$, and $\alpha > 0$.
 Agreement equilibria $\mathbf{x} = (x_{1}, \dots, x_{N_{a}})$ described in Theorem \ref{thm:agree_disagree}.A satisfy $|x_{i}| < |x_{k}|$ if $v^{c}_{i} < v^{c}_{k}$ and $|x_{i}| = |x_{k}|$ if $v^{c}_{i} = v^{c}_{k}$ for all $i,k = 1, \dots, N_{a}$. \end{theorem} \begin{proof} Let $\mathbf{v} = (v_{1}, \dots, v_{N_{a}})$ be the normalized right $\lambda_{max}$-eigenvector of $\bar{A}$.
 By symmetry of $\bar{A}$, $v_{i} = v^{c}_{i}$ for all $i = 1, \dots, N_{a}$ and the theorem follows from Theorem \ref{thm:agree_disagree}.A. \end{proof}